dougeby/IntuneDocs/intune/store-apps-company-portal-app.md

 7. Download all the packages under “Required Frameworks” by selecting **Download**.
     This action must be completed for x86, x64, and ARM architectures, a total of 12 packages.
-8. Before uploading the Company Portal app to Intune, create a folder (for example: C:\Company Portal) with the packages structured in the following way:
+8. Before you upload the Company Portal app to Intune, create a folder (for example: C:\Company Portal) with the packages structured in the following way:
    - Place the Company Portal package into C:\Company Portal.
 Create a *Dependencies* subfolder in this location as well.

      ![Dependencies folder saved with APPXBUN file](./media/Win10CP-Dependencies-save.png)